Date: Sunday, May 22, 2016Time: Undergraduate Ceremony at 10:00AM and Graduate Ceremony at 2:30PM.

-If you wish to sit next to someone, he/she should line up immediately in front of or behind you, because the line will divide right and left when reaching the seating area.
+If you wish to sit next to someone, line up immediately in front of or behind that person.
+The line will divide right and left when reaching the seating area.

 Commencement DecorumWhile recognizing that Commencement is truly a celebration for our graduates, it is important for students to recognize that is also a formal academic ceremony to be conducted with dignity and decorum.